Drip coffee: Cafetière du Belloy and similar coffee makers

+In south India the use of a two part cylindrical, stainless steel filter is common in the production of Indian filter coffee.

 Flip coffee pots

 A less familiar form of drip brewing is the reversible or "flip" pot commonly known as Napoletana (1819) and late-19th century variants like the Russian reversible pot aka Russian egg, the reversible Potsdam cafetière aka Potsdam boiler, or the Arndt'sche Sturzmaschine (c.
 1920).

 Karlsbad-style coffee makers

 A variant of the category of French drip coffee pots is the group of "Bohemian" coffee pots including the original Karlsbad coffee makers, historically produced by several mostly Bohemian porcelain manufacturers since 1878 up into the first half of the 20th century, and variants produced by Siegmund Paul Meyer (SPM) / Walküre since 1910, now Friesland (FPM).
-In contrast to French drip coffee pots which feature round holes, they all use a special double-layered cross-slitted strainer made from through-glazed porcelain.
+In contrast to French drip coffee pots which feature round holes, they all use a special double-layered cross-slit strainer made from through-glazed porcelain.
 Before World War I, they were very popular in the Viennese coffee house culture.
 The special kind of drip coffee they produce is called a Karlsbader ("Karlsbad coffee").